clingen-data-model/allele/source/allele/index.md

 The Allele Model v0.1(beta) is dependent on the existence of one or more canonicalization methods that

-  1. Aggregate simple alleles and
+  1. Aggregate allele instances and
-  2. Can recognize that a new simple allele should be aggregated into a known canonical allele.
+  2. Can recognize that a new allele instance should be aggregated into a known canonical allele.

 However, the allele model does not specify the algorithm used to perform this canonicalization.